symfony/symfony-docs/console/input.rst

         )
     ;

-Now it's possible to differentiate between not passing the option and not passing any value for it::
+Now it is possible to differentiate between not passing the option and not passing any value for it::

     $optionValue = $input->getOption('yell');